andagr/IncludeBrain/data/input/blog/post/firm-a-blog-aware-static-site-generator-in-fsharp/index.md

-When I created this blog in 2013 I used ASP.NET MVC with SQL Server in the backend, it was a very classical solution.
+When I created this blog in 2013 I used ASP.NET MVC with SQL Server in the backend, it was a very classic solution.
 However it did feel a bit weird to serve dynamically generated pages for someting that had no dynamic content!
 I mean, the only interactive part on this site is the comments, and they are handled by Disqus.
 I was aware of static blog generators such as [Jekyll](http://jekyllrb.com/) and [Octopress](http://octopress.org/).